DataONEorg/provathon-2017/README.md

 - 0800 - 0825 Overview of DataONE (Bill Michener, DataONE)

-- 0825 - 0845 Overview of Provenance  (Bertram Ludaescher, UIUC)
+- 0825 - 0845 Overview of Provenance  (Bertram Ludäscher, UIUC)

     -   Different notions and uses of provenance,  reproducibility